Mushroom Risotto Vegan | This is how creamy enjoyment tastes

 • Toppings

-• fresh parsley, vegan parmesan, freshly ground black pepper
+• fresh parsley, vegan Parmesan, fresh black pepper

 • Notes

-1 If you’re using dried mushrooms, soak them in 200 ml of hot water for 30 minutes.
-Save the soaking water, use it later as a substitute for broth, and chop the mushrooms finely.
+If you use dried mushrooms, soak them in 200 ml hot water for 30 minutes.
+Then catch the soaking water, use it later as a broth substitute, and chop the mushrooms finely.

 2

-Peel and finely chop the garlic and onion.
-Clean and finely chop the mushrooms.
+Peel and dice garlic and onions.
+Clean the mushrooms and chop them finely.

 3

 Toast the mushrooms in a pot without oil over medium heat.
-Once they release all their liquid, add oil and continue with step 3.
+When they have released all their water, you can add oil and continue with step 4.

 4

-Add the onions and after 2–3 minutes the garlic.
-Let everything sauté briefly.
+Add the onions and after 2-3 minutes also the garlic.
+Let everything sauté a bit.
 After another minute, add the rice.

-5 Fry this mixture while stirring for 2–3 minutes, then deglaze with white wine (or vinegar if using the alcohol-free version).
+Sauté this mixture while stirring for 2-3 minutes and deglaze everything with white wine (or vinegar in the wine-free version).

-6 Let the wine evaporate almost completely and reduce the heat to low (around 2 out of 5).
+Let the wine almost completely evaporate and reduce the heat to low (about 2 out of 5).

 7

-Add about one ladle of hot vegetable broth (just enough to cover the rice) and let the risotto simmer uncovered until almost all the liquid has been absorbed, stirring frequently!
+Add about one ladle of hot vegetable broth (the rice should be just covered) and let your risotto simmer uncovered until the liquid is almost completely gone.
+Stir frequently!

-8 Then add more broth and repeat the process until all the broth is used up.
-This takes about 20 minutes in total.
+Then add vegetable broth again and repeat until the broth is used up.
+The whole process takes about 20 minutes.

-9 When the last bit of broth is almost absorbed, taste the risotto to check if it’s al dente.
-If it’s still too firm, add a bit more broth.
-Otherwise, move on to the next step:
+When the last part of the vegetable broth is almost completely absorbed, you can check if your risotto is al dente.
+If it’s still too hard, you can add a little more broth.
+Otherwise, continue with the next step:

 10

-Stir in the vegan butter and vegan parmesan (grated), season with salt and pepper, and let it simmer for another 3–5 minutes.
+Stir in the vegan butter and vegan Parmesan (grated), season your risotto with salt and pepper, and let it simmer for another 3-5 minutes.
 Buon appetito!

 Recipe Note

-Got all your ingredients ready?
+Do you have all the ingredients ready?
 Then nothing stands in the way of your vegan mushroom risotto!

-Risotto is a traditional Italian rice dish and a true classic!
-Originally from northern Italy, it’s now loved all over the world.
-The traditional base ingredients usually include risotto rice (typically Arborio, a short-grain variety), onions, garlic, white wine, broth, butter, and parmesan.
-The rice ends up slightly firm to the bite but still soft and creamy when combined with the other ingredients.
+Risotto is an Italian rice dish and a true classic of Italian cuisine!
+The original comes from northern Italy, but risotto is now known and loved worldwide!
+The traditional basic ingredients are usually risotto rice (mostly Arborio rice, a round-grain rice), onions, garlic, white wine, broth, butter, and Parmesan.
+The rice is slightly firm at the end but still soft (also called al dente) and is combined with the other ingredients into an incredibly creamy dish.

-Risotto is versatile and can be served as a main course or with sides.
+Risotto is a popular dish and can be served either alone as a main course or together with side dishes.

 What goes well with risotto?

-A fresh salad, savory grilled vegetables, sautéed asparagus, antipasti, or some bread pair beautifully with risotto.
+A fresh salad, hearty grilled vegetables, fried asparagus, antipasti, or some bread taste especially good with risotto.

-Risotto with fresh mushrooms: Your risotto will taste lighter with a tender texture, though the flavor will be milder.
+Risotto with fresh button mushrooms: Your risotto will be fresher, the mushrooms have a more pleasant texture, but the flavor will be less intense.

-Porcini risotto with dried mushrooms: The flavor becomes deeper and more intense, though dried mushrooms are often pricier.
+Porcini mushroom risotto with dried mushrooms: Your risotto will be more intense in flavor, but dried mushrooms are often more expensive.

 Mushroom risotto without wine?